alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 To use GA4, you need access to your organisation's GA4 account.

 You should request **Analyst** level access to the relevant **property** (the individual website or app you want to analyse).
-Analyst access is recommended as it allows you to save and share your explorations (custom reports).
+Analyst access is recommended as it allows you to save and share your explorations.
 If you only have **Viewer** access, you can still create and save explorations, but you cannot share them with others.

 Access is usually granted by a digital analytics or product team.